U-Boot-EFI/test_file_system/README.md

 system containing a file description.txt with content 'file system on block device'.

-test.sh is a script that can be used to recreate the image.
+create\_image.sh is a script that can be used to recreate the image.